Japan must keep state of emergency, 2021 Olympics 'difficult,' top doctor says

 (Interactive graphic tracking global spread of coronavirus: open tmsnrt.rs/3aIRuz7 in an external browser)

-Reporting by Rocky Swift and Tim Kelly; Editing by Richard Pullin and Clarence Fernandez
+Reporting by Rocky Swift, Tim Kelly, Sakura Murakami; Editing by Richard Pullin, Clarence Fernandez and Bernadette Baum